itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 ### Response Specification

-* ALL the code snippets for this section are present in `ResoibseSpecificationExample.java` class in practice package.
+* ALL the code snippets for this section are present in `ResponseSpecificationExample.java` class in practice package.
 * Similar to the `RequestSpecification`, you can also build the `ResponseSpecification` and replace the `then()` method also from your tests.
 * Common validations such as status code and content type can be validated with the help of `ResponseSpecification` so